Posted on: January 21, 2024

 7. Don’t expect the traditional push marketing strategy to work – The trick now is to politely keep on people’s radars until they have a need for you.
 This isn’t about bombarding them, but instead gently reminding them from time to time you’re there and adding value in some way, so you remain in their subconscious.

 8. Encourage customer endorsements and social proof about your business offering wherever you can.
 When people do have a need for your products and services, this will be a factor which they reference.
 It will help to persuade them (if you appear to be well regarded) to contact you.

 9. Listen out – Ensure you’re being alerted to online mentions about your business and product/service offering, so you can respond straight away and help to convert interest into business opportunities.
 Showing that you’re listening and being responsive will impress people.
 Consider using software like Mention

-10. Diarise follow-ups to e-shots and online communications or updates.
+10. Diarise follow-ups to e-shots and online communications or social updates.
 Use your analytics to monitor who has clicked on the links you’ve shared in, say, e-newsletters and make sure you follow up interest whilst it is warm.
 Don’t expect people to automatically get in touch with you.
 They won’t.

 If you need help with grabbing your audience’s attention and raising awareness of your business please feel free to contact us.